sa7vic/expense-tracker-react/README.md

 # 💸 Expense Tracker (React)

 A simple single-page **Expense Tracker** built using **React** as part of my learning journey.
-This beginner project helps manage and track your income and expenses with a clean and minimal UI.
+This beginner project helps manage and track your income and expenses with a clean and minimal UI — and a touch of fun with emoji suggestions!

 ---